PS-003R32/AegisDominus/README.md

 ---
 ## Overview

-**SentinelVoice** is a proof-of-concept for a *Secure AI Pipeline*.
-In an era where "Jailbreaking" LLMs is a major risk, SentinelVoice implements a defense-in-depth strategy:
+**AegisDominus** is a proof-of-concept for a *Secure AI Pipeline*.
+In an era where "Jailbreaking" LLMs is a major risk, AegisDominus implements a defense-in-depth strategy:

 1.  **Application Layer:** Real-time input validation to block prompt injection attacks.
 2.  **Observability Layer:** A Datadog dashboard that tracks token usage, latency, and security incidents.